IBM/ibm-cos-vm-iac/README.md

 ## Usage

 Review the [configuration file](./config.sh) to adjust the settings if required.
-Please note that the `BASE_IP` parameter assumes to be the partial starting address of a sequential address range for the devices.
-So if you enter a.b.c.d here the script will use a.b.c.d0 for the manager, a.b.c.d1 for the accesser and a.b.c.d2, a.b.c.d3, a.b.c.d4 for the 3 (default) slicestors.
+The `BASE_IP` parameter is the starting address of a sequential address range for the devices.
+So if you enter 10.0.10.10 here the script will use 10.0.10.10 for the manager, 10.0.10.11 for the accesser and 10.0.10.12, 10.0.12.13, 10.0.12.14 for the 3 (default) slicestors.
 Please note that so far only 3 or 6 slicestors were tested.

 To build the IBM COS system, open a terminal window, `cd` to the `src/` directory and run `./build.sh`